 since a landscape will not “fit” into the camera we can only create a photograph that represents the subject.
 Look at the subject, yes, but go beyond that and really look at what it looks like as a photograph.
 A good way to do that is to look at your image in your LCD after you have taken the shot.
 Is this just a record of the scene or is this a photograph that you would be proud to put on your wall?

-Auto white balance will ensure the best colors for your landscape.
+In travel photography ideas the auto white balance will ensure the best colors for your landscape.
 It is a different way of dealing with the light.
-It is inconsistent, but worse, often adds a blue cast to outdoor photos.
+It is inconsistent but worse, often adds a blue cast to outdoor photos.
 This blue cast dims colors and makes the scene look less inviting, yet it looks “okay” so photographers accept it.
-Set a specific white balance such as Daylight for sun, Cloudy for clouds.
+Set a specific white balance such as Daylight for the sun, Cloudy for clouds.

 Usage of Tripod:

 You cannot always hold your camera with your hands for long.
-That might result in shaking of your hands and thus destabilizing of the focus.
+That might result in shaking your hands and thus destabilizing the focus.
 It might cost you a perfect moment as well.
 So carrying a lightweight tripod can solve all these problems.
-You can spare enough time to adjust your lens, focus points and exposure settings.
+You can spare enough time to adjust your lens, focus points, and exposure settings.
 It also provides you with a slower shutter speed.

 Pulling out the wide-angle and step back can be a basic method.
 Instead of doing that, you can also choose a wide-angle focal length, then get in close to something in the foreground.
 This will make you a pro.